JFusco/vue-shopping-list/README.md

 ![npm][npm-version-image]

 This repository was created to demonstrate a mobile shopping list application made in Vue, Vuex, Vue Router and some custom Animate.css stuff :) ...
-The plan is to use Node/Express and Web Sockets using "ws" or "socket.io" to get some real time feedback when adding or crossing off items in a grocery list.
-Currently the application is hitting Apiary until I get Node up and running with Mongo.
+The plan is to use Web Sockets using "ws" or "socket.io" to get some real time feedback when adding or crossing off items in a grocery list.

 ## Requirements
 The following tools are required to get this running.

 ### Dev tools
 * [Node](https://nodejs.org/en/) `>=7.7.0 <=8.1.x` *~NPM will install automatically*
-* NPM `~5.3.x`
+* babel-cli `6.5.3`
 * [MongoDB](https://www.mongodb.com/download-center#community) - shell version `3.4.3`

 ## Installation